dibyendumajumdar/ravi/tests/README.rst

-The tests in ths folder are run via the CMake CTest capability.
+The tests in this folder are run via the CMake CTest capability.

 On UNIX systems, just execute::